As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Prepare for the Bag Drop

 The first thing that needs to happen is the bag drop.
-This is the time to get rid of that heavy suitcase that you have had to wheel around the entire port, the one that is full of everything you absolutely needed to bring.
+This is the time to get rid of that heavy suitcase you've had to wheel around the entire port, the one that is full of everything you absolutely needed to bring.
 The stewards will take it away and arrange for it to be transported to your room (must be magic!).
+Once you get rid of your luggage things start to feel a little more like a holiday, which is well worth it these days when everything is screaming covid and you feel like you're living in more than one mask.

 Make Sure Your Bag Is Tagged

 Before you do the bag drop, make sure you have properly labelled everything.
-The crew will likely come past and offer you tags if you need them, but I would suggest doing it all before you leave your house or hotel room.
+The embarkation team will likely come past and offer you tags if you need them, but I would suggest doing it all before you leave your house or hotel room, it'll just make the process even faster.
 You should also preprint everything else that you need, such as spare copies of your boarding pass and boarding information.
 Just make sure that your luggage is all tagged up and ready to go, just like you would do if you were taking a flight.

 Note: If you don’t have access to a printer at home and you arranged your booking through a travel agent, they will happily prepare all of this for you.